Khalid of Saudi Arabia: 1975–1980

+Egyptian President Anwar Sadat receives King Khalid and Crown Prince Fahd in Cairo, July 1975.

 His first official visit as the King of Saudi Arabia was to Cairo, Egypt in mid-July 1975.
 The visit was an indication of Saudi Arabia's support of the initiatives of Anwar Sadat concerning peace settlement between the Arabs and Israel.
 King Khalid visited Damascus in December 1975 and met with Syrian President Hafez al-Assad to discuss the ways to support Muslims in Lebanon, where a civil war began in April 1975.
 He declared the Saudi Arabia's support to Syria's role in the war.

 Diplomatic relations with the People's Democratic Republic of Yemen were reestablished in March 1976.
 A month later, in April 1976, King Khalid made state visits to all of the Gulf states in the hope of promoting closer relations with his peninsular neighbors.
 On 24 May 1976 King Khalid visited Tehran to meet with Shah Mohammad Reza Pahlavi.
 He also called numerous summits and inaugurated the Gulf Cooperation Council (GCC) in 1981 that is seen an outcome of his early visits.
 Then GCC was established along with Bahrain, Kuwait, Oman, Qatar and the United Arab Emirates.

 One of the significant international moves occurred in the reign of King Khalid was the establishment of the Safari Club, of which the treaty was signed on 1 September 1976.
 It was a secret organization with the participation of Egypt, France, Iran, Morocco and Saudi Arabia to eliminate the potential influence of communism in the region.
 The treaty was signed by Kamal Adham on behalf of Saudi Arabia.
 King Khalid organized a conference in Riyadh in October 1976 to resolve the ongoing Lebanese civil war, and the conference contributed to end the war.
 The same month he also visited Pakistan, and the visit was mostly concerned with Saudi Arabia's financial support for the joint developmental projects in Pakistan.
 In addition, he visited Islamabad, Rawalpindi, Lahore and Karachi, and initiated the construction of King Faisal Mosque in Islamabad.

 On 19 May 1977, King Khalid met Hafez al-Assad and Anwar Sadat in Riyadh to initiate a coordinated policy on the Arab–Israeli conflict.
 He also met Prime Minister of Pakistan Zulfikar Ali Bhutto in Riyadh on 18 June 1977.
 Lebanese Foreign Minister Fuad Butrus was received by King Khalid in Riyadh on 5 July 1977 to discuss the current situation in Lebanon.
 On 10 July 1977, Yen Chia-kan, President of Taiwan, visited Saudi Arabia and was received by the King in Riyadh.
 Two days later, on 12 July 1977, King Khalid and Somali President Mohamed Siad Barre met in Jeddah.
 Sudanese President Jaafar Nimeiry and King Khalid met in Ta'if on 2 August 1977.
 King Khalid's next visitors were Italian Prime Minister Giulio Andreotti and Foreign Minister Arnaldo Forlani who visited Saudi Arabia on 5–6 August.